-Notes: For France, EU SILC 2009 is used instead of 2008.
-For Ireland, EU SILC 2010 is used instead of 2011.
-Source: compiled by the authors, using EU SILC 2008, 2011.
-Figure 14b shows that the 'gain' in poverty rates due to improving household work-intensities between SILC 2006 and SILC 2008 was neutralized or even more than neutralized by the increase of poverty risks within the subgroups of the work-poor, at least on the basis of the point estimates we have on the basis of SILC.
+Figure 14b shows that the 'gain' in poverty rates due to improving household work-intensities between SILC 2006 and SILC 2008 was neutralised or even more than neutralised by the increase of poverty risks within the subgroups of the work-poor, at least using the point estimates we have on the basis of SILC.
 Between SILC 2008 and SILC 2011 the dynamics change, as shown in Figure 14c: poverty rates increased in many countries, mainly as a consequence of 'changes between', i.e. deteriorating household work intensities.
 Figures 14a, 14b and 14c together illustrate that the overall increase in poverty rates by the end of the decade can be seen as the combined result of a boom without declining poverty in many Member States - as the gain in household employment was offset in many countries by increasing poverty risks within vulnerable subgroups of the population -, followed by a crisis with increasing poverty in many Member States.
-When interpreting the national figures, one must not forget that we use a floating poverty threshold, i.e. in times of crisis median incomes decrease in many countries (or increase less than in times of boom); this explains why 'within changes' are positive in a number of countries in Figure 14c.
+When interpreting the national figures, one must not forget that we use a floating poverty threshold, i.e. in times of crisis median incomes decrease in many countries (or increase less than in times of boom).
+This explains why 'within changes' are positive in a number of countries in Figure 14c.

-Figure 15 gives the detail of the 'changes within', as reported in Figure 14c, for Belgium and its two main regions.
-A striking observation concerns the relative weight of changes in the poverty rate in the very work-poor group in the overall change: in Wallonia (both when measured with a regional threshold and when measured with the Belgian threshold), the main part of the increase in child poverty can be accounted for by increasing child poverty in households with very low work intensity.
+Figure 15 gives the detail of the 'changes within', as reported in Figure 14a, for Belgium and its two main regions.
+A striking observation concerns the relative weight in the overall change in the poverty rate in the very work-poor group: in Wallonia (both when measured with a regional threshold and when measured with the Belgian threshold), the main part of the increase in child poverty can be accounted for by increasing child poverty in households with very low work intensity.